 Trust the constant healing process

 The body is incredibly resilient and will always find ways to compensate, even in varying states of malnutrition or imbalance.
 So often there is an event, or a “straw that breaks the camel’s back” that reveals numerous imbalances with the individual, whether it be symptoms, surgeries, injuries, illness, trauma, etc. It is never just one thing or one cause, and these can be blessings in disguise that serve to awaken us to our daily patterns, and find healing.
 The subjectivity of “health” in mainstream society is at the root of so much suffering today.
 Why wait for a major event when you can take action, no matter how small, to resolve that eventual suffering now?
 Even if you’ve experienced an event, you can come back many times more resilient.
 It is never too late to thrive.

 Making the best choices for your well-being doesn’t have to be overwhelming.
-Your body wants to thrive and reach relative homeostasis, so practice patience and loving kindness towards yourself.
+Your body wants to thrive and reach a homeostasis, so practice patience and loving kindness towards yourself.
 Take your time, peel off the layers.
 You are already whole.
 Tune in, listen, trust your instincts and inherent genius, relax, nourish, breathe, flow, and simply be, come home to yourself.
 You are worthy of getting where you want to be and life will always give you what you need, exactly when you need it.
-Everything has a cause and effect that can be balanced.

 Hopefully some of that resonated and possibly helped you along your path, as an invitation for you to really get to listen to your own body.
 When we heal ourselves, we heal all around us.
 Have you experienced something similar or do you have any insights you’d like to share?
 Let me know in the comments!

 “Tend to the part of the garden you can touch.”